daniel1820815/daniel1820815.github.io/_drafts/clus23.md

 ### 4. The DevNet Zone

 Apart from the session presentations and workshops, Cisco's developer community is present in the DevNet Zone.
 If you want to learn, code, inspire an connect, this is the right place where you can innovate with Cisco technologies and platforms.
 Check out [Five Reasons You Need To Visit the DevNet Zone Every Day of Cisco Live](https://blogs.cisco.com/developer/5reasons01){:target="_blank"} and add it to my six reasons for next year.
-As I am preparing for the DevNet Expert lab exam.
-I spent a lot of time here and attended may DevNet sessions and workshops.
+As I am preparing for the [DevNet Expert lab exam]({:target="_blank"}) right now, I spent a lot of time here and attended may DevNet sessions and workshops.

 ### 5. The World of Solutions